 Those in this society listen for the guidance that comes from the intersection of life and death, joy and pain, love and wounding.
 They are more or less willing to feel its paradoxical and raw nature.
 Since they struggle to continually accept that intersection in their own hearts, they can work with inevitable shadow projections, not as a prelude to scapegoating and splitting in order to attack, but as a means of life long personal growth and ethical actions. ~ Sylvia Brinton Perera from Scapegoat Complex: Toward a Mythology of Shadow and Guilt

-The above quote also made me think of this quote by MLK which I’ve shared a few times on this blog:
+The above quote also made me think of this quote by MLK which I’ve shared before:

 This hour in history needs a dedicated circle of transformed nonconformists.
 Our planet teeters on the brink of annihilation; dangerous passions of pride, hatred, and selfishness are enthroned in our lives; and men do reverence before false gods of nationalism and materialism.
 The saving of our world from pending doom will come, not through the complacent adjustment of the conforming majority, but through the creative maladjustment of a nonconforming minority. ~ Martin Luther King, Jr.